bdlabs/css-extender/README.md

         <div class="paroduct-list--product col-12 col-sm-6 col-lg-3">Product</div>
         <div class="paroduct-list--product col-12 col-sm-6 col-lg-3">Product</div>
     </div>

-Better now, we can know what component it is, but this is not good look.
+It's better now because we can know what a component is, but it's not a good look.
 To improve the record even better, we can use css aliases.

     <style>